Hope Is Where the Heart Is

-AFC is known for its drop-in center that provides a safe space for LGBTQIA+ youth giving them the opportunity to access food, medical care, mental health services, and much more.
-AFC also provide emergency and supportive housing throughout Manhattan and Brooklyn.
+AFC is known for its drop-in center that provides a safe space for LGBTQIA+ youth, giving them the opportunity to access food, medical care, mental health services, and much more.
+AFC also provides emergency and supportive housing throughout Manhattan and Brooklyn.
 To get more information call (212) -206-0574.

 NYC Housing Connect is a New Yorkers' portal system designed to help individuals find and apply for affordable housing opportunities across the five boroughs of New York City.

 The Coalition for the Homeless

 Coalition for the homeless is a national advocacy and direct service organization for homeless individuals.
 Their housing programs in NYC consist of The Scattered Site, Bridge Building, and Coalition Houses programs.
 For more information please call (212)-776-2000.

 New Alternatives primarily assist LGBTQIA+ youth and young adults who are 16–30 years of age and homeless or at risk for becoming homeless.
 New Alternatives provides drop-in services to homeless youth and young adults.
 For additional information, please call (718)-300-0133.

 5 pm–9pm, Tuesday to Friday to LGBTQIA+ youth ages 18 to 24.
 Sylvia's Place also offers emergency shelter services (first come, first serve).
 No ID is required to access housing services at Sylvia's Place.
 For more information please call (212)-629-7440 ask for Deidra Brown.